Credit Cards - Important Starting Info

 My Favorite Cards:

-• 2% cash back on groceries.
+• Cards that offer 2% cash back on all purchases.

-• Of course, I obtain all credit cards that offer mega bonuse miles on my airlines of interest for first purchase(s), do the minimum purchase required, then not use the card and hope for a good 0% balance transfer offer.
+• Of course, I obtain all credit cards that offer mega bonuses miles on my airlines of interest and do the minimum purchase required.
+But then for actual purchases I use the card I have that is best for those purchases.
+Sometimes that is the airline.
+Other times it is my 2% cash back card.

 Credit Scores.
 Acquiring credit cards does affect your credit rating, sometimes positively, and sometimes negatively.
 Here is some excellent information on the subject: